 What is “the Innermost Self”?
 Well, it depends on whom you ask.
 Some might go right to the core of All That Is and claim it is God.
 Others may settle on a guardian angel or a favorite saint or a beloved mother or grandmother.
 Still others may see it as “merely” the expression of their consciousness, originating at a level beneath the traumas and issues that lead us to make bad decisions.
 Whatever the source, the Innermost Self is most people’s most reliable guide to productive behavior.

-The problem is, the Innermost Self isn’t the only aspect of ourselves that speaks in an “inner voice”.
-We also have shallower or animal selves, with loud voices of their own.
-So, how can we tell the difference?
-How can we avoid becoming victims of the wrong inner voice?
+The problem is, the Innermost Self isn’t the only aspect of yourself that speaks in an “inner voice”.
+You also have shallower or animal selves, with loud voices of their own.
+How can you tell the difference?
+How can you avoid becoming victims of the wrong inner voice?

 It is actually very simple.
 The animal self speaks from a place of fear.
 The Innermost Self speaks from a place of joy.

 The Innermost Self uses joy to guide and happiness to reward.
-When we find ourselves unhappy, this is our natural response to not following the guidance of our higher selves.
+When you find yourself unhappy, this is your natural response to not following the guidance of your higher self.
 That’s why New Age folks have the catch-phrase, “follow your bliss.”
 When a thought occurs to you that fills you with joy, that’s your Innermost Self suggesting a direction…one you would be well-advised to heed.